Understanding Product Mix

 Types of Expansion:

-- Product Line Extension: Incorporating variations into existing product categories.
-(Example: Coca-Cola launching Diet Coke and Coca-Cola Zero for health-conscious consumers.)
+- Product Line Extension: Adding variations to the existing product categories.
+(Example: Coca-Cola introducing Diet Coke and Coca-Cola Zero to health-conscious customers.)

 Benefits: